Metrostery/alx-system_engineering-devops/0x00-shell_basics/README.md

-Takes me to home directory
+List files in directory in a long format